Ours in Silicon Valley: how to become a millionaire in the US

 The pursuit of clicks and likes, which became the measure of popularity in society due to the development of social networks, has created an extensive shadow business.
 Clicks and likes today are sold by many - this is a gray, and even criminal sale of traffic using imitating humans of robots, creating the illusion of success.
 But bots are not people, they will not pick up advertising for the promoted service or product.

 “You can buy a million clicks and not get a single customer.
-Over the past year, large advertisers have lost 34-40% of traffic due to pirate schemes - programs using bots, ”explains the creator Virool the wrong side of clickability.
+Large advertisers have lost 34–40% of their traffic over the past year due to pirate schemes - programs using bots, ”explains the creator Virool the wrong side of clickability.

 His company, among others, once came under spam filters Googletightened sanctions against those who wind views on YouTube.